joshmoody/codeigniter-starter/README.md

 ***

+#### Setting additional stylesheets and javascript
+If you want to render additional style sheets or javascript to the `<head>` of the rendered template, do this somewhere in your controller before loading your view:

+	$this->template->stylesheet('url/to/stylesheet.css');
+	$this->template->javascript('url/to/javascript.js');
+* URLS may be fully qualified, or relative to the base url

 #### Disable the Template Engine
 If you want to disable the template engine for some reason, just change the setting in your config file or in the controller by setting: